bbauska/JS-Eloquent/README.md

 &lt;!doctype html&gt;

-\... the rest of the document
+&hellip; the rest of the document

 The browser then takes the part of the response after the blank line and displays it as an HTML document.